 Fresh from graduating from the Defense Language Institute (DLI) German language course, I had just arrived in Heidelberg, Germany, for another Army tour of duty.
 After settling into my temporary quarters on post, I quickly succumbed to boredom, mainly because I had no car in which to tool around this beautiful area.
 After slipping into a restless state, I stepped out to the balcony to get some fresh air hoping to clear my head of negative thoughts.

-From my vantage point on the balcony, I embraced the beautiful bird’s eye view I had of the jagged, towering mountains in the distance covered with lush, stately trees.
-Starting to daydream, I pictured the magnificent, expensive, ornate homes nestled within the thick forest.
+From my vantage point on the balcony, I embraced the scenic bird’s eye view I had of the distant jagged, towering mountains covered with lush, stately trees.
+Mesmerized, I started to daydream as I pictured the magnificent, expensive, ornate homes nestled in the thick forest.
 As a slightly cool breeze gently brushed over my face, I thought I heard a faint whisper in my ear.
 I knew it was Heidelberg’s ancient spirit calling to me.
 This quaint, lovely little town next to the Rhein-Neckar River, beckoned me to explore its charm, food, and Baroque-style architecture of the buildings populating its Old Town section in the heart of the city.
-Yes, I was definitely itching to drive up the winding roads leading to the top of the mountains to visit Heidelberg’s famous, historical castle ruins and to take in the panoramic views of the town’s sprawling picturesque valley from the Old Bridge.
+Yes, I was itching to drive up the winding roads leading to the top of the mountains to visit Heidelberg’s famous, historical castle ruins and to take in the panoramic views of the town’s sprawling picturesque valley from the Old Bridge.

 To take advantage of the weekend, I contacted another good friend of mine, who was assigned to a dental clinic in Illesheim, Germany, which was not too far away from Heidelberg.
 She was stationed with me at Fort Polk, Louisiana.
 Both of us giggled and excitedly like two grade-school girls at the thought of reconnecting again.
 So at her invitation, I planned to visit her for the weekend.
 I was glad that Heidelberg wasn’t too far of a drive from her location.
 She told me that she had brought her mom and her two kids along with her on her tour.
 Though I had no idea exactly where the hell Illesheim was located, I looked forward to a visit there to see them all once again.